ltn22/yang-evol/draft-toutain-schc-universal-option.md

 ~~~
 {: #fig-query title="CORECONF query to Accept TV." artwork-align="center"}

+### Compressed Packet

-The SCHC packet {{fig-residue}} has a size of 389 bits or 49 bytes with the alignment.
+When applied to our sample CoAP message, the semantic compression approach produces a SCHC packet of 389 bits (49 bytes with byte alignment):

 ~~~
 0800f30b1b1b2b632b937b6b2ba32b939bb6b0bc34b6bab6d3230ba329eba37b230bcd3ab734ba1eb697b9af191aa262b0/389
 ~~~
 {: #fig-residue title="SCHC compressed packet." artwork-align="center"}

+### Analysis

+The semantic compression approach demonstrates both significant strengths and notable limitations.
+On the positive side, it achieves an efficient compressed packet size of only 49 bytes, making it suitable for constrained networks where bandwidth is at a premium.
+The query size is also relatively small at 14 bytes, which enables efficient rule management operations.
+Additionally, the semantic representation of fields provides clarity by abstracting protocol details into meaningful identifiers.

+However, this approach faces important limitations that impact its flexibility.
+Most critically, it cannot handle new options without predefined Field Identifiers, which creates a dependency on standards updates.
+When new protocol options emerge, the approach requires formal extension of the standard to define appropriate identifiers, creating potential delays and compatibility issues.
+While the rule serialization size is moderate at 357 bytes, this still represents significant overhead in highly constrained environments.
+These limitations illustrate why semantic compression works well in static, predictable environments but presents challenges for protocol evolution and interoperability in more dynamic contexts where protocols frequently evolve.

-### Universal Options (Laurent)
+## Universal Options

+The Universal Options approach preserves protocol option identifiers directly within SCHC Rules, eliminating the need for predefined Field Identifiers for each option type.
+This section examines how this approach handles our example CoAP message.

+### Implementation Approach

-We assign SIDs starting from 7000 to the YANG DM augmentation defined in this document.
-All the CoAP options are defined by a space ID indicating CoAP and the option number used in CoAP.
-Option CSP82-Param is processed like any other options.
+In this approach, we assign SIDs starting from 7000 to the YANG Data Model augmentation defined in this document.
+All CoAP options are represented by a combination of a space ID (indicating the protocol namespace, in this case CoAP) and the option number as used in the CoAP protocol.
+This allows the SCP82-Param option to be processed like any other option, regardless of whether it was defined when the SCHC implementation was created.

+### CBOR Serialization

-The CBOR message is 481 bytes long as shown {{fig-cbor-serial}}.
+The CBOR serialization of the rule using the Universal Options approach is 481 bytes long:

 ~~~
 b'a11913e7a10181a4048ca7061913bf070208010519139b091913db011913970d81a20100024101a7